dmbarbour/wikilon/docs/AwelonLang.md

 ## Optimization

-There are many semantically valid rewrites that Awelon's evaluator does not perform.
+There are many semantically valid rewrites that Awelon's basic evaluator does not perform.
 For example:

         [] a    =>              apply identity is a NOP [B] a [A] a => [B A] a  application composes